 PET SHOP BOYS - CD

-Sony Music Japan - Out now
+Sony Music International - Out now

 The Pet Shop Boys are one of the great survivors of the 1980s.
 Since their debut in 1986, they have released a string of consistently great albums that have shunned trends, ignored fashions, and have been seemingly oblivious to changes in the music scene.
 Whilst many of their peers have tried to adapt and move in the general direction that the record labels wanted them to go, the Pet Shop Boys have never faltered or waived in their commitment to their own particular sounds and songs.
 So it should come as no surprise then that Hotspot, their fourteenth studio album, delivers exactly what you would expect and want.